SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Symbolic evaluation with value summary

 ~ Based on the rules in \Fig{fig:ce-rule}, if the contract contains a pair of statements $\langle s_1, s_2 \rangle$ that match our \si query (\eg, \reentrancy), the \explorer module (\Sect{static_analysis}) returns a subgraph $G$ (of the original ICFG) that contains statement $s_1$ and $s_2$.
 In that sense, checking whether the contract indeed contains the \si bug boils down to a standard reachability problem in $G$: does there exist a valid path $\pi$ that satisfies the following conditions: 1) $\pi$ starts from an entry point $v_0$ of a public method, and 2) following $\pi$ will visit $s_1$ and $s_2$, sequentially.~\footnote{Since TOD transfer requires reasoning about two different executions of the same code, we adjust the goal of symbolic execution for TOD as the following: Symbolic evaluate subgraph $G$ twice (one uses \textit{true} as pre-condition and another uses value summary).
 The amount of \ether in the external call are denoted as $a_1$, $a_2$, respectively.
 We report a TOD if $a_1 \neq a_2$. } Due to the over-approximated nature of our SDG that ignores all path conditions, a valid path in SDG does not always map to a \emph{feasible execution path} in the original ICFG.
 As a result, we have to symbolically evaluate $G$ and confirm whether $\pi$ is indeed feasible.

 A naive symbolic evaluation strategy is to evaluate $G$ by precisely following its control flows while assuming that all storage variables are completely unconstrained ($\top$).
 With this assumption, as our ablation study shows (\Fig{fig:chart-ablation}), \toolname fails to refute a significant amount of false alarms.
-So, the key question that we need to address is: How can we symbolically check the reachability of $G$ while soundly constraining the range of storage variables without losing too much precision?
+So, the key question that we need to address is: How can we symbolically check the reachability of $G$ while constraining the range of storage variables without losing too much precision?
 This is where VSA comes into play.
-Our symbolic evaluation takes the output of value summary into account.
-The implementation details are discussed in \Appen{app:slithir_interpreter}.

-\begin{example} Let us revisit the example in Fig~\ref{fig:false_positive} and illustrate how to leverage symbolic evaluation to refute the false alarm.
+Recall that the output of our VSA maps each storage variable into a set of abstract values together with their corresponding path constraints in which the values hold.
+Before invoking the symbolic evaluation engine, we union those value summaries into a global pre-condition that is enforced through the whole symbolic evaluation. \begin{example} Recall in Fig~\ref{fig:false_positive}, the \explorer reports a false alarm due to the over-approximation of the SDG.
+We now illustrate how to leverage VSA to refute this false alarm.